xplosionmind/old.tommi.space/_notes/public/Website development.md

 	- index note
 		- not working links are because notes are private
 		- definition of Zettelkasten / Digital gardening
-2. Swap Kramdown with MultiMarkdown
-	- support for classes?
 3. Access tags colors from posts and jar lists (change the color slightly also for every entry which is untagged)
 4. **Tags**
 		1. Use [jekyll-datapage_gen](https://github.com/avillafiorita/jekyll-datapage_gen) to generate tags pages